halid-durakovic/heimdall/README.md

 ###The NodeJs Client

 A proper client has not yet been published to NPM but we have plans to do this in the near future.
 This is an example of how you would roll a
 `Heimdall` request using NodeJs.

+####Dependencies

 First start by installing the REST client 'request' like so:

     npm install request